 - Strengthen national evaluation systems through coherent frameworks, resources, and accountabilities that ensure continuity across administrations.

-- Promote inclusivity by empowering citizens, civil society, and marginalized groups to engage in and use evaluations.
+- Promote inclusivity by empowering citizens, indigenous peoples, civil society, and marginalized groups to engage in and use evaluations.

 - Advance professionalization and capacity development through academic programmes, credentialing systems, and peer learning platforms.